-for this reason it requires only ordinary maintenance.
-If you wish to adjust the position of the lever, use adjuster screw A.
+The front brake is of disc type with hydraulic control, and for this reason it requires only ordinary maintenance.
+If you wish to adjust the position of the lever, use adjuster screw A. It is advisable to leave a minimum of play.